aces/Loris/modules/api/test/TestPlan.md

 ~$ token='<a-really-long-string>'
 ```

-**Note:** If the response is: `{"error":"Unacceptable JWT key"}` then you need to set the JWTKey value in the config module to a "secure" string.
-Ususally a 40+ character string with symbols, numbers lower and upercase letters.
+**Note:** If the response is: `{"error":"Unacceptable JWT key"}` then you need to set the JWTKey value in the config module to a sufficiently complex value.
+A value that is at least 20 characters and contains at least one letter, one number, and one special character should work.

 ### Examples